Tobias Ellwood: Ongoing military career

 In September 2018, Ellwood announced that he had been promoted to the rank of lieutenant colonel as a reservist in the 77th Brigade, based at Denison Barracks, Hermitage, Berkshire, a psychological operations unit responsible for 'non-lethal' warfare which disseminates government-friendly podcasts and videos.

 Post-parliamentary career

 Since his defeat at the 2024 general election, Elwood has worked as a freelance consultant.
 Elwood is also a frequent commentator, especially on issues relating to Defence.

+In popular culture

+Elwood was portrayed by Alastair Mackenzie in the 2025 BBC One mini-series Prisoner 951, which recounted the imprisonment and eventual release of Nazanin Zaghari-Ratcliffe.

 Personal life

 In July 2005, Ellwood married Hannah Ryan, a corporate lawyer.
 They have two sons.
 Ellwood has a sister, Charlotte Ellwood-Aris.
 His brother, Jonathan, who was director of studies at the International School Ho Chi Minh City in Vietnam, was killed in the 2002 Bali bombing.

 In June 2009, Ellwood was attacked by a group of youths after confronting them for playing football in the street.
 The gang threw stones at him and Ellwood was punched in the head.
 A 17-year-old male was arrested over the attack.
 The arrestee was later given a two-year community order.
 Ellwood expressed relief that the youth was not sent to jail.

 In July 2022, whilst driving, Ellwood allegedly ran over a cat in his home neighbourhood, then failed to stop.
 He claimed to have been unaware that he had run over the cat.
 His house was later attacked.